wkolowski/Type-Theory-Wishlist/README.md

 Note: so far, our nominal features are based on the first of these papers, i.e. the Calculus of Nominal Inductive Constructions.
 There are some reasons to think that the second paper may present a better system, but so far I haven't been able to decipher it on an intuitive level.

 **Status: prototype implemented for CNIC, but long ago (and with Lisp syntax, lol).
-Prototype implemented for FreshMLTT, but it looks like shit.
+Prototype implemented for FreshMLTT, but it looks bad.
 No proof whether FreshMLTT has decidable typechecking.**

 TODO:
 - Find a better name for the nominal function type.
 Maybe "nominal abstraction type".